wknd/wknd.github.io/_posts/ctf/2019-01-03-35c3-junior-ctf-writeups-part-2.md

     license: CC-BY-SA

 ---
 This writeup is going to be very short because once you know the flaw all you need to solve it is some time.
+This writeup and others can also be found in our [CTF writeup repo](https://github.com/HackThisSite/CTF-Writeups/tree/master/2018/35C3-Junior/).

 # Challenge 2: Ultra Secret
 We're given the following description: